The rise of smart machines puts spotlight on 'robot rights'

 You probably wouldn’t have any qualms about switching off Apple’s virtual assistant, Siri — or Amazon’s Alexa or Microsoft’s Cortana.
-Such entities emulate a human assistant but plainly aren't human at all.
-We sense that beneath all the sophisticated software, there’s “nobody home.”
+Such entities emulate a human assistant but plainly aren't human.
+We sense that beneath the sophisticated software, there’s “nobody home.”

-These wouldn’t necessarily be human rights, since these new beings won’t exactly be human.
+These wouldn’t necessarily be human rights.
 But “if you’ve got a computer or a robot that’s autonomous and self-aware, I think it would be very hard to say it's not a person,” says Kristin Andrews, a philosopher at York University in Toronto, Canada.

-Which raises a host of difficult ethical questions.
-How should we treat a robot that has some degree of consciousness?
-What if we’re convinced that an AI program has the capacity to suffer emotionally, or to feel pain?
-Would shutting it off be tantamount to murder?

 Subscribe